-- .01 No student shall, without proper authorization, remove any University property from its assigned place. - .02 No student shall, without proper authorization, intentionally damage, deface or destroy any University property. - .03 No student shall, without proper authorization, convey any University property to another person. - .04 No student shall knowingly accept any University property procured for him or her without proper authorization. - .05 No student shall, without proper authorization, enter or remain in any construction area, building under construction, tunnel, or restroom of the opposite sex. - .06 No student shall, without proper authorization, enter or remain in any University building when it is officially closed, (as per hours posted on all entrances). - .07 No student shall, without proper authorization, procure, manufacture, or have manufactured a University key, key card, or unlocking device.

-- .08 No student shall knowingly refuse to meet, when due, a legitimate financial obligation to the University. - .09 No student shall, without proper authorization, sell or make contracts for purchase or delivery of any merchandise or services. - .10 No student shall, without proper authorization, erect posters or handbills which advertise any commercial product, service, or activity, except on his or her personal property.
+- .01 No student shall, without proper authorization, remove any University property from its assigned place. - .02 No student shall, without proper authorization, intentionally damage, deface or destroy any University property. - .03 No student shall, without proper authorization, convey any University property to another person. - .04 No student shall knowingly accept any University property procured for him or her without proper authorization. - .05 No student shall, without proper authorization, enter or remain in any construction area, building under construction, tunnel, or restroom of the opposite sex. - .06 No student shall, without proper authorization, enter or remain in any University building when it is officially closed, (as per hours posted on all entrances). - .07 No student shall, without proper authorization, procure, manufacture, or have manufactured a University key, key card, or unlocking device. - .08 No student shall knowingly refuse to meet, when due, a legitimate financial obligation to the University. - .09 No student shall, without proper authorization, sell or make contracts for purchase or delivery of any merchandise or services. - .10 No student shall, without proper authorization, erect posters or handbills which advertise any commercial product, service, or activity, except on his or her personal property.

-(In addition see: Buildings, page 47; Closing Hours, page 49; Counterfeiting, Altering, and Copying, page 50; Distribution of Literature, pages 51-53; Facilities and Services, pages 53-61; Financial Accounts, pages 61-62; Fund-Raising, page 63; Hold Card Policy, pages 65-68; Library, pages 71-73; Residence Hall Rooms, page 85; Signs, page 86; and Social Regulations, pages 87-91.)
+(In addition see: Bad Check Collection Policy, page 45, Buildings, pages 46-47; Closing Hours, pages 48-49; Counterfeiting, Altering, and Copying, page 49; Distribution of Literature, pages 51-52; Facilities and Services, pages 54-62; Financial Accounts, pages 62-63; Fund-Raising, page 64; Hold Card Policy, pages 66-69; Library, pages 72-74; Residence Hall Rooms, pages 85-86; Signs, pages 87-88; and Social Regulations, pages 88-92.)